reedy/ESP32-RevK/revk-dev.md

 Obviously there could be way more types and flags you can use for different types of settings.
 This example uses `bl()` for "Boolean, live update", and `u8()` for `uint8_t` with a default value.

+It is possible to flag fields as needing various bit tags based on a string of characters, and even as needing hex encoding of the value.
+Settings can live, and apply when sent, or by default they are stored and a reboot is done in a few seconds.
+It is a good idea to look at some of the existing apps to see the ways settings can be used.

 ### Useful functions tracking state

 There are a number of functions to keep track of things...